jdoleary/Spellmasons/docs/TasksCurrent.md

             - It feels like you're stuck but in reality it's just not finding a path
             - seed : 0.981592993211875
             - see "feels-stuck.png" on desktop
+            - Easy way to reproduce: Get right on a pathingLineSegment(pink lines) and try to path to the brick portion of a liquidSGroundN.png tile and you'll see it draws a straight line rather than a path and the unit does not move
     - bug: critical: Casting on self causes infinite recursion and kills self even if you only cast with one hurt
     - Allow casting no target spells (like decoy) at end of range instead of saying "out of range"
     - Restore planning view graphics for force move spells